I'm an outdoor loving farmers wife who lives on her husbands family farm in a beautiful part of Suffolk, with our Daughter.

 I love teaching and sharing knowledge, but I also love to learn.
 I'm constantly looking deeper into the 'why'.

-I took a break from coaching riding whilst I dealt with my own health issues, got married and had a baby.
+I took a break from coaching whilst I dealt with my own health issues and had a baby, this time away just reinforced my love for everything horsey and joy I find in coaching riders.

-I now offer Private Coaching sessions, either at your yard on your horse, or off the horse and on the mat where we focus on your own position, how it affects every part of the horses way of going, the biomechanics of the rider, the understanding of this connection and how to best develop your skills.
+I now offer Private Coaching sessions, either at your yard on your horse, or off the horse and on the mat in my Studio at our home where we focus on your own position, how it affects every part of the horses way of going, the biomechanics of the rider, the understanding of this connection and how to best develop your skills, these classes ate known as my Equistretch classes.

-I use video analysis a lot so you can see what you're doing, I use a mixture of body awareness, the franklin method and a melting pot of other techniques I have developed over the years for you to find your best.
+I use video analysis a lot so you can see what you're doing, I use a mixture of body awareness, the franklin method and a melting pot of other techniques I have developed over the years for you to find your best self on your horse and therefore bring out the best in your horse too.

 Yoga & Me